Table of Contents

 Therefore, divorce and remarriage is a subject of utmost importance for us to understand exactly what God has to say about it.
 Eternity in hell is too long to risk putting faith in the opinions and reasoning of others.
 We need to know what the truth is, and what God says is right and wrong.

-Divorce and remarriage is a significant subject which many people, as well as the church, face.
+Divorce and remarriage is a significant subject which many people face.
 Many marriages are being severed by divorce.
-Today, the divorce rate is no different in the church than among the ungodly.
+Today, the divorce rate is no different in the church than among those who are not Christians.
 Everyone has an opinion about it, and everyone is entitled to hold an opinion about divorce and remarriage.
 However, the personal opinions and human reasonings that others share tend to obscure what God says about divorce and remarriage.
 This is particularly true when a line of reasoning (that is in error) is stated by a number of well respected, highly educated Christian sources.
-When error is repeated as truth, the number of people who believe it to be truth increases.
+When error is repeated over and over as truth, the number of people who believe it to be truth increases.
 Those who believe that a particular erroneous line of reasoning is truth also see God’s truth as error.
 God’s truth on divorce and remarriage then does not make sense because it does not line up with what they have been told and with what they believe to be true.